TradeControl/tradecontrol.github.io/tutorials/cash-book-web.md

 ![debtors and creditors]({{ site.url }}/images/web_debtors_and_creditors1.png)

 When payment is incomplete, invoices are set to partially paid.
 For the tutorial, we pay off all the suppliers, but the customer partially pays their invoice on account.
 We therefore accept the default paid value for the suppliers and reduce the customer payment to half.
 Pressing the blue outline button from **Invoicing/Unpaid** will load the organisation into the Payment Entry form with the outstanding balance.
+Make sure you change the payment date to the last month of the previous financial year (April in this instance).

 Returning to the Unpaid Invoices page shows the customer's partially paid invoice and the [Organisation Statement](#organisation-enquiry) for the customer shows a negative balance for the outstanding amount.